immersive-web/webxr-ar-module/explainer.md

 * It’s an explicit polling interface, which ensures that new input is available for each frame.
 The event-driven `DeviceOrientation` data may skip a frame, or may deliver two updates in a single frame, which can lead to disruptive, jittery motion in an XR application.
 * `DeviceOrientation` events do not provide positional data, which is a key feature of high-end XR hardware.
-* More can be assumed about the intended use case of `XRDevice` data, so optimizations such as motion prediction can be applied.
+* More can be assumed about the intended use case of XR device data, so optimizations such as motion prediction can be applied.
 * `DeviceOrientation` events are typically not available on desktops.

 It should be noted that `DeviceOrientation` events have not been standardized, have behavioral differences between browser, and there are ongoing efforts to change or remove the API.
 This makes it difficult for developers to rely on for a use case where accurate tracking is necessary to prevent user discomfort.